top of page

 Supporting Belgian Policymaking on Substituting Harmful Chemicals

-Our Socioeconomic analysis for the BEP4CAL project
+Our Socioeconomic analysis for the BEP4CAL project supporting Belgian policy on chemicals substitution

 We recently helped the Belgian government take steps to address the problem of harmful chemicals pollution by contributing to the Report on the Belgian Plan for Chemical Alternatives (BEP4CAL), published late November.
 Producing the fourth phase of the project, eftec conducted a socio-economic evaluation of the policy measures to promote the substitution of Substances of Very High Concern (SVHC) in Belgium.
-This project is run by our long standing partners, Apeiron
+This project is run by our long standing partners, Apeiron and is helping to develop Belgian policy on chemicals substitution.

 eftec assessed a shortlist of policies selected by Apeiron through a multi criteria analysis.
 Through this socio-economic evaluation, we found that some of the best policies were those that did not just place requirements on companies to notify use of SVHCs and submit substitution action plans, but also offered non-financial and/or financial support.
 Mandatory rather than voluntary measures had greater impact, but it is still particularly important to support smaller enterprises, who may otherwise lack resources, to engage in substitution measures.
 We also highlight the need for greater availability of information on the Belgian SVHC market to produce more accurate scenarios in the future.